Andrew-EKrause/Node.js-LaX-Developers-Presentation/README.md

 ## **Description**

 **_Node.js presentation given at La Crosse (LaX) Area Developers Club Meeting on July 23rd, 2024_** <br/>
 On July 23rd, 2024 I had the opportunity to give a presentation on the basics of Node.js to the La Crosse Area Developers Club.
 This was an event to share what I had learned about Node.js with other professional developers.

-The TravelBlog web application was designed for a friend who wanted to find a way to share their trips and adventures.
-Unlike other websites and apps like Facebook, Instagram, Snapchat, and Twitter/X, this application takes a more simple approach to social media.
-TravelBlog focuses on sharing content related to trips and adventures that are taken by different individuals in the form of blogs.
-For example, an individual may travel to the country of Spain and then want to share the details specifically for that trip.
-This web application gives that individual the ability to create a blog like "My Trip to Spain" and then add content to that blog.
+I want to thank all the members who attended the meeting for my presentation!
+I also appreciated all of the valuable input everyone gave me on my presentation content.

 Check out the Node.js presentation slides and code examples included in this repository!